lonestone/nest-sdk-generator/README.md

-# Nest.js SDK Generator
+# NSdkGen - A Nest.js SDK generator

-The Nest.js SDK Generator is a tool that aims to build a SDK for client applications to consume a Nest.js server's API.
+The Nest.js NSdkGen is a tool that aims to build a SDK for client applications to consume a Nest.js server's API.

 The project is split in two parts: